 - Report card grades:

 - Glenville: D+

 - MLK, Jr.: D-

-- New Tech Collinwood: D-

 - Enrollment:

 - Glenville: 348

 - MLK, Jr.: 328

-- New Tech Collinwood: 302

-- All programs are below minimum enrollment viability of 400 students and well below desired enrollment. - The East side is forecast to see a 4% decline in high school students by SY 22-23.
+- Both programs are below minimum enrollment viability of 400 students and well below desired enrollment. - The East side is forecast to see a 4% decline in high school students by SY 22-23.

-- Both Collinwood and MLK, Jr. facilities have significant maintenance challenges. - Glenville is the most centrally located facility in the NE and in the best condition of available options.
+- The MLK, Jr. facility has significant maintenance challenges. - Glenville is the most centrally located facility in the NE and in the best condition of available options.

-- Programs - Create a career and college hub at Glenville. - Offer a diverse mix of CTE pathways aligned with living wage careers and student interests sourced from: - Existing programs at current schools - Expanded programming enabled through targeted investments - Access to technical pathways at Tri-C via High Tech Academy - Reinvest a portion of savings into improvements in academic quality and student outcomes. - Buildings - House the combined programming at Glenville campus. - Close both Collinwood and MLK, Jr. buildings.
+- Programs - Create a career and college hub at Glenville. - Offer a diverse mix of CTE pathways aligned with living wage careers and student interests sourced from: - Existing programs at current schools - Expanded programming enabled through targeted investments - Access to technical pathways at Tri-C via High Tech Academy - Reinvest a portion of savings into improvements in academic quality and student outcomes. - Buildings - House the combined programming at Glenville campus. - Close the MLK, Jr. building.